aahill50/webpack-unused-files-plugin/README.md

 };
 ```

-#Script Usage
+## Script Usage
 In addition, this plugin contains a script that can be used to remove the unused files that were found

 Once the plugin has been added to your webpack config and the webpack process has been run, the list of unused files should have been generated (webpack-unused-files.json by default).
-Now you can run this script, which will prompt you for each file to be deleted.
+Now you can run the rmUnusedFiles script, which will prompt you for each file to be deleted.
 At any point you can choose to delete all remaining files or skip all remaining files

 ```sh
 # Using yarn